Kat Austen is a person.

-Kat has long blended art and science with philosophy and music, crafting unique narratives that transcend borders.
+Austen has long blended art and science with philosophy and music, crafting unique narratives that transcend borders.
 Her art invites you to enjoy its beauty, but it also offers layers of depth for those who want to dive into the fascinating concepts behind it.
-It’s in using her art to tackle tough but meaningful conversations that you’ll truly experience Kat’s brilliance.
+It’s in using her art to tackle tough but meaningful conversations that you’ll truly experience Austen’s unique perspective.

 Austen’s work is often place-based and concerned with landscape and identity.
 Her field research has taken her on multiple journeys such as: Western Australia, the Irish West Atlantic coast, Southern Korea and the Northernmost tip of Japan.
 Her voyage around the Canadian High Arctic, through the Artist in the Arctic programme, led to her being selected as inaugural Cultural Fellow in Art and Science at the Cultural Institute, University of Leeds.

-She has performed around the globe, including at Opera North (UK); Fusion Festival (DE); Ars Electronica Festival (AT), Love Tomorrow (BE) and Headlands Center for the Arts (US).
+She has performed around the globe, including at Opera North (UK); Fusion Festival (DE); Ars Electronica Festival (AT), Love Tomorrow (BE) and Korea International Art Fair (KR).
 Her performances mix choreography, sound and visuals, showcasing her ability to captivate an audience with great depth and multi-layered narratives.

 Austen’s prize-winning work has exhibited at Venice Biennale (IT); Jeju Museum of Art (KR); V&A Museum (UK); Contemporary Museum Wrocław (PL); Prater Galerie (DE); LABoral (ES); Bozar Centre for Fine Arts (BE) among others, and her work is held internationally in public and private collections.